Website Manager

 Division Description

-• No walks allowed; the coach pitches after the kid pitcher throws 4 balls
+• No walks allowed; after four balls, the coach pitches.

-• An umpire will call balls/strikes from behind the plate
+• An umpire calls balls and strikes from behind the plate when available.

-• When coaches umpire, they will call balls/strikes from behind the mound
+• When coaches umpire, they call balls and strikes from behind the mound.

-• Team placement by Player Agent after player assessment day (known as "Show Your Stuff"); friend requests are not accommodated
+• Team placement is done by the Player Agent after player assessment day (“Show Your Stuff”); friend requests are not accommodated.

 Typical Skill Level

-• Players show a more consistent ability to catch thrown balls, field grounders, and catch easy pop ups
+• Players more consistently catch thrown balls, field grounders, and catch easy pop-ups.

-• Players have a clear understanding of basic defensive situations and where to play the ball
+• Players understand basic defensive situations and where to play the ball.

-• Players should be able to bat off coach pitch the majority of the time and hit off of kid pitches in the strike zone some of the time
+• Players can hit off coach pitch most of the time and hit kid pitches in the strike zone some of the time.

 Schedule Expectations

-• Practice and game schedules are typically released in March once teams are formed and coaches provide their availability
+• Practice and game schedules are typically released in March once teams are formed and coaches provide availability.

 Uniforms

-• Each player will receive a team jersey and hat
+• Each player receives a team jersey and hat.

-• Please have your child wear baseball pants or sweats (jeans or cargo pants are discouraged as they limit flexibility)
+• Please have your child wear baseball pants or sweats (jeans/cargo pants are discouraged).

-• Each player should bring their own glove (e-mail [email protected] if you're in need of a glove as we may have spares)
+• Each player should bring their own glove (email [email protected] if you need one; we may have spares).

 Ages